Shimizu-Technology/shimizu-order-suite/docs/websocket_implementation.md

 ### Backend (Rails)

 The backend uses Action Cable, which is Rails' built-in WebSocket framework.
 Action Cable integrates WebSockets with the rest of your Rails application, allowing for real-time features.

+#### Inventory Management Integration

+The WebSocket system is integrated with the inventory management system to provide real-time updates on stock levels.
+Key features include:

+- **Damaged Item Tracking**: When items are marked as damaged, the system broadcasts updates to all connected clients without affecting stock quantities
+- **Available Quantity Calculation**: Available inventory is calculated as `stock_quantity - damaged_quantity`
+- **Low Stock Alerts**: Real-time alerts are sent when inventory falls below the defined threshold

 #### Connection Authentication